 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Job Demand for Securities and Commodities Sales Agents
+Job Outlook for Securities and Commodities Sales Agents

-In 2016, there was an estimated number of 375,700 jobs in the United States for Securities and Commodities Sales Agent.
+There were about 375,700 jobs for Securities and Commodities Sales Agent in 2016 (in the United States).
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,200 new jobs for Securities and Commodities Sales Agent by 2026.
-The BLS estimates 38,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 38,000 job openings in this field each year.

 The states with the most job growth for Securities & Commodities Sales Agent are Arizona, Utah, and Iowa.
 Watch out if you plan on working in Massachusetts, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.